open-contracting/standard/docs/schema/reference.md

 * When a contract results in the award of sub-contracts - and those sub-contracts are also tracked using OCDS;
 * When a contract is coming up for renewal or replacement, and there is a contracting process to award  the renewal/replacement contract;

-In all these cases, the `relatedProcess` block should be used to cross-reference between the relevant contracting processes using their `ocid`.
+In all these cases, the `relatedProcess` object should be used to cross-reference between the relevant contracting processes using their `ocid`.

 ````{admonition} Example
 :class: hint